akhiiasati/Akhil_IIITB/README.md

 | 1         1         0         | 1         1         1         |
 | 1         1         1         | 0         0         0         |

+Note: Since the output q is always assigned COUNT[0], the other bits of the count are not used and not required.
+Instead of inferring three flip-flops, upon optimizing the design, it will infer a single D flip-flop and an inverter.

+Simulation output:

+Synthesis Output:

 ## Day 4: GLS, blocking vs non-blocking and Synthesis-Simulation mismatch